NicholasDevelopers/Autholas-CPP-Android-Example/README.md

+credit to nubiza for the get device id function

 # Autholas C++ Authentication System for Termux (Android)

 A C++ implementation for Autholas authentication service with Android hardware ID verification, specifically designed to work in Termux environment.